Rangers beat Detroit 5-3, handing Tigers another home loss

-DETROIT (AP) — Jesse Chavez pitched into the seventh inning in his longest outing in over two years, and the Texas Rangers became the latest visiting team to win in Detroit, beating the Tigers 5-3 on Tuesday night.
+Chavez pitched into the seventh in his longest outing in over two years, and the Rangers became the latest visiting team to win in Detroit, beating the Tigers 5-3 on Tuesday night.
 Detroit has lost 18 of its last 20 home games, and that does not include a game last month that was suspended with the Tigers trailing.

 Chavez (3-2) allowed an unearned run and five hits in 6 1/3 innings, striking out seven with no walks.
-The right-hander has pitched mostly in relief this season, but before Tuesday’s game, Texas manager Chris Woodward said Chavez had a chance to pitch five or six innings if he was efficient.
+The right-hander has pitched mostly in relief this season.
+This was his fifth start, and he didn’t go more than three innings in any of the previous four.

+“He pitched a lot like we’ve been seeing out of the bullpen,” Woodward said.
+“It was our first test at getting some serious length.”

+Chavez’s most recent appearance before Tuesday was a five-inning relief outing against Cleveland.
+Then he made it through 79 pitches against Detroit.

-He surpassed that.
-This was his longest outing since he went seven innings on June 16, 2017.
+Tuesday was his longest outing since he went seven innings on June 16, 2017.

+“You just try and get the guys in the dugout as quick as you can,” Chavez said.
+“With our offense, who knows what they can do every inning?
+It’s unbelievable.
+I figure if I get out off the mound as quick as I can, give those guys a chance, then good things will happen.”

 Ronald Guzman homered for Texas, and Ronny Rodriguez went deep in the ninth inning for Detroit.